 Tufts CTSI offers exciting TL1 research training programs for scholars and clinicians.
-If you are a medical student, DMD, DVM, MD, or PhD with an interest in clinical and translational research, you are encouraged to apply for a pre- or post-doctoral fellowship.
+If you have a doctoral-level degree and an interest in clinical and translational research, you are encouraged to apply for a postdoctoral fellowship.

 Types of Fellowships

 Fellows may choose to enter a general translational science track or choose from one of four specialized tracks:

 CER Postdoctoral Fellows will focus on Evidence-based Clinical Effectiveness Research or Health Services and Outcomes Research.
 They will study existing therapies, real-world effectiveness, treatment effect heterogeneity, and stakeholder engagement.

 One Health Postdoctoral Fellows will study cross-species disease transmission, comparative medicine and translational research.

 Drug and Device Development Fellows will train in methods critical to improving the quality and efficiency of pharmaceutical and device development, review, and utilization.

 Health Policy Fellows will focus on issues of care quality, care organization, utilization, and access.